GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 !!!
 Note
     If you need to integrate other types of apps with your Gluu Server, like single-page apps (SPAs) or native apps, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

-## Components
-The oxd software package includes both the oxd-server and the oxd-https-extension:

-### oxd-server
-The oxd-server is designed to work as a standalone service daemon via sockets.
-By default, applications must connect to the oxd-server via `localhost`.

-### oxd-https-extension
-To call the oxd-server via HTTPS, you will also need to start the oxd-https-extension.
-The extension gives you the ability to host a redundant, central oxd service for all your web applications.

 ## Get Started

 Step 1: [Sign up](https://oxd.gluu.org) on the oxd website to obtain your oxd license and $50 credit;